 Unnni Hjelmaas is also former Chairman of the Board of the Norwegian Pharma Industry Association.
 She has a Cand.pharm degree in Pharmacy from the University of Oslo.

-Inger Sandlie is one of the new members and professor at the Department of Biosciences, University of Oslo and research group leader at the Department of Immunology, Oslo University Hospital.
+Inger Sandlie is professor at the Department of Biosciences, University of Oslo and research group leader at the Department of Immunology, Oslo University Hospital.
 She is also deputy director of the Centre for Immune Regulation.

 Sandlie has co-authored more than 120 publications, supervised 15 PhDs, received awards for scientific innovation and is co-founder of Nextera A/S and Vaccibody A/S.

 She presently consults for Syntimmune A/S (Boston, US) as well as Albumedix A/S (Nottingham, UK), and serves on the board of the technology transfer office of the University of Oslo (Inven2) and The Norwegian Radium Hospital Research Foundation.

 Bjørn Tore Gjertsen jr. is Professor at Department of Clinical Science at the University of Bergen, and Clinical Chief at the early phase Clinical Trials Unit at Haukeland University Hospital – Helse Bergen.
 He joined the board of Oslo Cancer Cluster in May 2014.

 Gjertsen is consultant hematologist with special focus on acute and chronic myeloid leukemia.
 He participates as project leader and principle investigator in the Centre of Excellence in Cancer Biomarkers CCBIO and the medical visualization cluster MedViz, University of Bergen and Helse Bergen, with special interest in early phase clinical trials with integrated fuctonal screens and accompanied diagnostics.

 Gjertsen is also board member in two small biotech companies developing new cancer therapy.